stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/rbac.md

 Customer user is able to view dashboards and control devices that are assigned to a specific customer.
 ThingsBoard Community Edition functionality is sufficient for a lot of simple use cases, especially building real-time [end-user dashboards](/docs/{{docsPrefix}}user-guide/dashboards/).

-#### ThingsBoard Professional Edition
+####  GridLinks专业版

 ![image](/images/user-guide/security/rbac/TB_PE.png)

-ThingsBoard Professional Edition brings much more flexibility in terms of user, customer, and role management.
+ GridLinks专业版 brings much more flexibility in terms of user, customer, and role management.
 It is designed to cover use cases for businesses and enterprises with multiple user groups that have different permissions but may interact with the same devices and assets.

 ThingsBoard supports the "recursive" customer hierarchy with tens of thousands of sub-customers.